 18. What are your current staffing ratios?

 This direct question gives you insight into their current staffing situation.
 Some hospitals have a higher ratio of nurses to patients, which could be easier for the nursing staff.
-While a higher ratio of patients to nurses could mean more patients to handle, you might also see this as an excellent way to gain valuable experience.
+While a higher ratio of patients to nurses could mean more patients to handle, you could also see this as an excellent way to gain valuable experience.

 19. Do you offer tuition reimbursement?

 Tuition reimbursement is a highly-valued career incentive that some institutions offer their nurses.
-If they do offer tuition reimbursement, you can use this information to plan student loan repayment on current or future coursework.
+If they offer tuition reimbursement, you can use this information to plan student loan repayment on current or future coursework.